PumasAI-Labs/Julia-Workshop/docs/instructors.md

 When showcasing `01-numeric.jl`, start explaining that Julia has extensive support for numeric variables, but that most users will use and come across `Float`s and `Integer`s.
 Go over the definition of `Integer`s, what they mean and how variables are assigned in Julia.
 Make sure to mention the use of underscores (`_`) as a useful tool to define large numbers.
 Next, go over `Float`s following a similar approach to the one used to explain integers.
+Mention that `Float`s are also known as `double`s in other programming languages.
 Show how you can create the same values as before, but as `Float`s (e.g, `1` and `1.0`) and use this opportunity to explain the use of `typeof` to check a variable's type.
 Here you can show how to define numbers in scientific notation.
 Lastly, go over all the math operations, mentioning the [PEMDAS order of operations](https://en.wikipedia.org/wiki/Order_of_operations), how to calculate square roots with `\sqrt<TAB>` and briefly showcasing rational and complex numbers.

 For `02-booleans.jl`, start by showing the possible comparisons between numbers (less than, greater than, etc.).
 After that, explain the use of `!` for negation, `||` for OR and `&&` for AND.
 Make sure to go over how these operators work if needed.